 Burrito bowls are delicious and filling, and they're packed with nutrients, making them one of the best nurse meal prep ideas.
 Depending on the ingredients you use, you can easily turn an ordinary lunch into a protein-packed meal.
 Beth Moncel of Budget Bytes recommends starting off with the following ingredients:

 - 1 pound ground turkey or ground beef

 - One can (15 ounces) of black beans

 - 4 ounces shredded cheese

 - Two scallions

-- Rinse the corn kernels under warm water until
+- Rinse the corn kernels under warm water until they're thawed.

 - Rinse and drain the black beans.